OneOverCosine/cloud_computing/README.md

 - Server maintainance done by servive provider

 ## What is AWS?
-(It's a cloud service provider.
-They offer more than 100 cloud services on their platform.)
+_(It's a cloud service provider.
+They offer more than 100 cloud services on their platform.)_ Duplicated notes

 It's a secure cloud service platfrom.
-They offer computing power, database(s), networking, content sorage, and more.
+They offer computing power, databases, networking, content sorage, and more.
 Services are offered on a pay-as-you-go basis.

 ### Three Benefits of using AWS
 - Security